MTPE: strategies for your business

 Have you ever heard of machine translation and post-editing (MTPE)?

 This is why a company must plan a strategy that achieves an optimal balance between speed, convenience and quality, allocating a specific budget to hiring an experienced, native-speaking human translator to reprocess the output of an automated engine, thereby performing what is called machine translation post-editing (MTPE).
-Machine translation and post-editing services by a human translator are not as fast as the purely automated process and surely incur higher costs in the short term, but they certainly deliver more accurate and professional results, as well as ensuring a positive long-term impact for company image.
-The purpose of post-editing is to produce good quality translations with the least possible expenditure of time and money, taking advantage of the machine to translate very high volumes of words and intervening only where necessary.
+Machine translation and post-editing services by a human translator are not as fast as the purely automated process.
+And surely incur higher costs in the short term.
+But they certainly deliver more accurate and professional results, as well as ensuring a positive long-term impact for company image.
+The purpose of post-editing is to produce good quality translations with the least possible expenditure of time and money.
+Taking advantage of the machine to translate very high volumes of words and intervening only where necessary.

 Machine translation and post-editing: a flexible solution